HumeAI/hume-python-sdk/README.md

 ## Citations

 Hume's expressive communication platform has been built on top of published scientific research.
-If you use this SDK in your work please see [our docs](https://dev.hume.ai/docs/published) for the best way to cite that research.
+If you use this SDK in your work please see [our docs](https://dev.hume.ai/docs/published) for the best way to cite Hume's publications.

 ## Support